-Our Special Educational Needs Coordinator (SENCO) takes overall responsibility for the operation of this policy and coordinating specific provision for pupils receiving SEND support.
-Our SENCO also contributes to the strategic development of SEND provision.
+Our Special Educational Needs and Disability Coordinator (SENDCo) takes overall responsibility for the operation of this policy and coordinating specific provision for pupils receiving SEND support.
+Our SENDCo also contributes to the strategic development of SEND provision.

-Our SENCO is Mrs Watts.
-She can be contacted via email or through the school office The Inclusion Team Leaders are: Mrs Mitchener and Mrs Mooney (Deputy Heads).
+Our SENDCo is Mr Pitts.
+He can be contacted via email or through the school office The Inclusion Team Leaders are: Mrs Mitchener and Mrs Mooney (Deputy Heads).
 Other key staff who are actively involved in supporting and coordinating SEN provision and part of our wider inclusion team include:

-- The Head Teacher
+- The Executive Head Teacher Ms S Hulme

-- The Lead Safeguarding Officer
+- The Lead Safeguarding Officer Mrs P Mitchener

-- Lead teacher for effective deployment of pupil premium funding and sports funding;
+- Lead teacher for effective deployment of pupil premium and sports funding Ms J Mooney

-- Attendance Officer;
+- Attendance Officer Mrs F Richardson

-- Lead SEND Teaching Assistant;
+- Lead SEND Teaching Assistant Ms C Britto

-- Family Link Worker:
+- Family Link Worker Ms S Davern

-- The EAL Leader
+- The EAL Leader Ms B Xavier